NXi99/Python-codes-and-results/README.md

 ## Acknowledgments

-I would like to express my sincere gratitude to my supervisor, [Mohsen Pourpouneh], for their continuous support, guidance, and valuable insights throughout this research project.
+I would like to express my sincere gratitude to my supervisor, [Mohsen Pourpouneh], for his continuous support, guidance, and valuable insights and feedback throughout this research project.